Last Updated on

 Things to do in Rome by Yourself

-Rome’s activities will keep you busy for days.
-I’d recommend at least 3 days to see the essentials but you could easily fill 5 days.
+I’d recommend at least 3 days to see the essentials in Rome but you could easily fill 5.
 Here are some of the best things to do in Rome by yourself.

 Free Walking Tour